A Level - Computer Science

 WHAT DOES THE COURSE INVOLVE?

 A Level Computer Science is a technical subject which has a large practical element.
 The course examines the techniques used to design and write programs and makes students aware of the main principles of systems analysis.
-The emphasis is on Computational Thinking; students learn to become effective designers and implementers of computing solutions through algorithms, learning to program in a number of languages including Java, Visual Basic and SQL.
+The emphasis is on Computational Thinking; students learn to become effective designers and implementers of computing solutions through algorithms, learning to program in many languages including Java, C#, PHP and SQL.

 - Computer systems